 Besides, Gucci aims at an organic growth, that is enhancing the rate of sales per square meter (currently around 20000 to 22000 euros) instead of opening new shops.
 For this matter, and according to Mr. Bizzarri’s words « Fashion is about creating emotion », 34 of the 522 Gucci stores (and many more to come..) worldwide are being rearranged and redecorated, to stick to the brand’s new spirit.

 By doing this, the double G brand manages to enlarge the spectrum of its consumers without losing its position on the luxury sector, bringing back some of the old ones, and seducing the new generation, with a 50% increase in the under-35 customers.
 The next challenge is to create customer loyalty and anchor their comparative advantage vis-à-vis its competitors.

 Besides, Kering’s protégé now places greater emphasis on promoting its range of accessories, from silk headbands, to smartphone cases and rings.

-In the long-run, Gucci aims at a 6 billion annual turnover (the estimate is set at 4 billion for the current year), and wants to perfom twice better than the average on the luxury market on the middle run.
-An ambitious but not unrealizable ojective, considering its half-year financial statement, closing the first semester of 2016 with an increase in sales of 3.6%.
+In the long-run, Gucci aims at a 6 billion annual turnover (the estimate is set at 4 billion for the current year), and wants to perform twice better than the average on the luxury market on the middle run.
+An ambitious but not unrealisable objective, considering its half-year financial statement, closing the first semester of 2016 with an increase in sales of 3.6%.
 Marco Bizzarri is seemingly patient and confident in the future as he says it will just take some time for the customers to understand the change undergone by the Italian luxury brand.

 The challenge is now to sustain such a momentum, and allow Gucci to evolve without redudancy.